JingqiL/text-classification-with-gensim-word2vec-and-CNN/README.md

 # Text Classification with FastText and CNN in Tensorflow.

 The reason I prefer to use tensorflow instead of Keras is that you can return layer weights if you want to check what happend during the learning process.
-This is much more easier to detect which parameters you set may be inappropriate while in Keras, I doubt if its convinience in evaluating models.
+This is much more easier to detect which parameters you set may be inappropriate while in Keras, I doubt its convinience in evaluating models.

 ## A. Word Embeddings.